-- Amends the section title to 'Temporary noncommercial signs.' - Replaces existing content-based language regarding political signs with language differentiating between 'temporary noncommercial signs associated with a definite event' and 'temporary noncommercial signs not associated with a definite event.' - Relocates existing regulations relative to such signs on private property and Villageowned property and revises certain regulations.
+- Amends the section title to 'Temporary noncommercial signs.' - Replaces existing content-based language regarding political signs with language differentiating between 'temporary noncommercial signs associated with a definite event' and 'temporary noncommercial signs not associated with a definite event.' - Relocates existing regulations relative to such signs on private property and Villageowned property but does not revise the regulations themselves.

-Initiator: Village Manager Agenda Date Village Council Village Attorney Approval 11-18-2021 Action
+Initiator: Village Manager Agenda Date Village Council Village Attorney Approval 9-2-2021 Action

-Establishes regulations for 'temporary noncommercial signs not associated with a definite event' which are consistent with the size and place or location regulations throughout the Village Code.
+• Establishes regulations for 'temporary noncommercial signs not associated with a definite event' which are consistent with the size and place or location regulations throughout the Village Code.